 Due to the extensive scope of the project, construction was split into two phases to be built over two construction seasons.
 During phase one, the bridge over Fourmile Creek was widened to accommodate four lanes of traffic.
 This portion of the project occurred with the street fully open to traffic, creating limited inconvenience to drivers.

 During phase two, our team recommended putting a detour in place and closing the road to all motorists except for local traffic.
 This strategy benefited the city in two specific ways.
 First, it greatly improved bid prices from contractors since they would not have to contend with traffic staging obstacles.
 Second, it allowed construction to occur during one construction season without a need for temporary pavement.

 To avoid as many conflicts as possible during construction, our team closely coordinated with six franchise utility companies early in the design phase.
 The carefully crafted design minimized impacts outside the existing right-of-way, making temporary easement needs minimal throughout the 4,450-foot-long project corridor.
 Other project features include landscaping, a new storm sewer, and water main, street lighting, and sidewalks.

-A highlight of the finished project is a stormwater wetland and water quality basin built on City property south of the Woodland Reserve Greenway & Outdoor Education Center.
-The wetland was installed upstream from Fourmile Creek to treat storm sewer outlet water before it enters the Creek.
-The City of Ankeny plans to install a grass trail open to the public along the wetland area with signs to explain the stormwater treatment process.
+A major highlight of the finished corridor project is a stormwater wetland and water quality basin built on city property south of the Woodland Reserve Greenway & Outdoor Education Center.
+Designed by the Snyder & Associates team, the wetland was installed upstream from Fourmile Creek to treat storm sewer outlet water before it enters the creek.
+The wetland also includes a grass trail open to the public with educational signage to explain the stormwater treatment process.